-The optimal decompostions, here indicated by green lines, brachiate through this structure of tetrahedra with an additional pure state at $\phi=0$.
-Following Fig.~\ref{fig:zero-polytope-sols} the optimal $(1,1)$-decomposition starts with the lowest pure state $\ket{Z_4}$ of the zero polytope and the second pure state brachiates through until it reaches $\vec{n}_- \mathrel{\widehat{=}}\ket{N_-}$ with value $p_{\rm low}^-$ in $\rho(p_{\rm low}^-)$.
-This state gets fixed next in the lower grey pyramid and the state brachiates on the bisecting line in a $(3,1)$-decomposition until $\rho(p_{\rm high}^-)$ where it will be located in the center of the both states $\ket{Z_1}$ and $\ket{Z_2}$.
+The optimal decompostions, indicated by green lines in Fig.~\ref{fig:zero-polytope-sols}, brachiate through this structure of tetrahedra with the additional pure states for $\phi=0$.
+The optimal $(1,1)$-decomposition starts with the lowest pure state $\ket{Z_4}$ of the zero polytope and the second pure state brachiates through from $\ket{\psi_1}$ until it reaches $\vec{n}_- \mathrel{\widehat{=}}\ket{N_-}$ with value $p_{\rm low}^-$ in $\rho(p_{\rm low}^-)$.
+This state gets fixed next in the lower grey pyramid and the state brachiates on the bisecting line in a $(3,1)$-decomposition until $\rho(p_{\rm high}^-)$ is reached, where it will be located in the center of the both states $\ket{Z_1}$ and $\ket{Z_2}$.
 Next these two states of the zero polytope get locked with a variable pure state on the Bloch sphere in a $(2,1)$-decomposition until it reaches $\ket{N_+}$ and $\rho(p_{\rm low}^+)$.
 Being this new pure state $\ket{N_+}$ the fixed point, the variable mixed state again brachiates along the bisecting line until it reaches the state $\ket{Z_3}$ in $(3,1)$-decompositions.
 Afterwards the optimal decomposition swings up in a $(1,1)$-decomposition until the upper pole of the Bloch-sphere is reached.
 This brachiating behavior of optimal decompositions was observed in Ref.~\cite{Neveling-thesis}.
 It gives a scheme how optimal decompositions behave in general for the threetangle and in general for arbitrary tangles {\em iff} the density matrix has rank two.